 John Mabe has practiced in Raleigh for his entire career, resolving construction problems for owners, design professionals, general contractors and subcontractors across the Triangle region and state.
 He resolves disputes involving real estate, development, land use, and commercial law.
 John is a NCDRC Certified Superior Court Mediator, and accepts assignments to serve as arbitrator.
 John’s passion is problem solving.
 He says there are usually good solutions to be found, even in strongly contested disputes that require a trial.

 He has tried bet-the-farm cases in commercial matters and construction claims.
 He has arbitrated and tried construction claims and professional negligence matters, land use entitlements, and title claims.
-He’s currently working on public-private partnership projects.
+He has experience with public-private partnership projects.
 He knows the way through administrative reviews and appeals, having helped many contractors and design professionals with issues before their regulatory boards.
 Lease negotiation and litigation is a natural adjunct to John’s work in land use, development, and construction fields.
 He has extensive experience in lien law.
 John’s representative experience includes business break-ups, insurance and suretyship, wholesale/retail finance, distribution agreements including ABC laws and regulations, and bankruptcy litigation.

 He went to college in Chapel Hill, so he couldn’t be an engineer, though he’s only slightly more carefree than one.
 He very much enjoys helping people solve problems, so he has a lot in common with design professionals.
 John earned his undergraduate degree in Philosophy from the University of North Carolina at Chapel Hill as a Morehead Scholar and his law degree from the University of North Carolina Law School.